prscX/react-native-file-selector/README.md

 ## **RN60 >= RNFS V1 >**

-> RN60 above please use `react-native-file-selector` V1 and above
+> This library is supports RN60 and above

 - **iOS**